Get the most out of summer with our Cleveland bucket list

 Climb to the top of the Canopy Walk

-The Holden Arboretum features more tan 20 miles of trails and the Murch Canopy Walk, which is 65 feet above the forest floor.
+The Holden Arboretum features more than 20 miles of trails and the Murch Canopy Walk, which is 65 feet above the forest floor.

 Enjoy an ice cream cone

-Northeast Ohio is home to tons of ice cream shops from childhood favorites like Honey Hut and Handel’s Homemade Ice Cream and Frozen Yogurt, to modern modern flavors like Mitchell’s Homemade Ice Cream and Mason’s Creamery.
+Northeast Ohio is home to tons of ice cream shops from childhood favorites like Honey Hut and Handel’s Homemade Ice Cream and Frozen Yogurt, to modern flavors like Mitchell’s Homemade Ice Cream and Mason’s Creamery.

 Stand up paddleboard on Lake Erie